What is expected of a foster parent for a Great Dane Rescue?

 Our expectations of our foster parents are as follows…

-Plan to keep the dog indefinitely - We cannot guarantee how long you will be asked to foster a dog.
-Sometimes dogs are adopted in weeks; sometimes it takes many, many months.
+Plan to keep the dog indefinitely – We cannot guarantee how long you will be asked to foster a dog.
+According to a veterinarian sometimes dogs are adopted in weeks; sometimes it takes many, many months.
 Foster parents should not enter into fostering with an expectation that a dog will be gone in a certain period of time.
 The length of time it takes a foster dog to be adopted is often directly related to the amount of energy the foster parent puts into training the dog, publicizing the dog and attending events to promote adoption of the dog.

 Treat the dog as if it was your own – The foster parent is expected to be able to handle routing care and situations with the dog without having to involve other GDRST personnel.
 Meaning, we do not have the resources to take dogs for walks, stop by and check on them or other routine tasks that should rightfully be expected of a foster parent.
 As a foster parent, you should operate within the fostering guidelines set forth by GDRST, but essentially, this is your dog during the fostering period and you should care for it as such.